albar965/littlenavmap-manual/src/en/MENUS.rst

 |Save Flight Plan as FlightGear FGFP| Export Flight Plan as FlightGear FGFP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flightplan format which can be loaded into the RouteManager of the free flight simulator `FlightGear <http://www.flightgear.org>`__.
+A flight plan format which can be loaded into the RouteManager of the free flight simulator `FlightGear <http://www.flightgear.org>`__.
 Disabled if no flight plan has been loaded or created.

 *Little Navmap* can read and write this format.